-Node A network node or host name; applicable only to systems that support TCP/IP or DECnet.
+Node A network node or host name; applicable only to systems that support TCP/ IP or DECnet.
 Does not apply to files stored on magnetic tape.
 Should not be used to specify a file on the same system that you are logged in to.
 Device The term used to refer to a disk or tape drive or other peripheral connected to a computer running the OpenVMS operating system.
 Each device has a unique name that indicates its type and location.
 Disks can be formatted as ODS-2 (the default) or ODS-5 (OpenVMS Alpha only).
+Directory The name of the directory in which a file is stored.
+Square brackets ([]) or angle brackets (<>) are used to delimit directories.
+Directories do not apply to files stored on magnetic tape.

-&lt;sup>1Record Management Services (RMS) is the OpenVMS facility that assists application programs in processing and managing files.
+Record Management Services (RMS) is the OpenVMS facility that assists application programs in processing and managing files.
 RMS maintains the rules for file specification parsing.
 Refer to the Guide to OpenVMS File Applications for more information on how RMS applies defaults to partial file specifications.

-Directory The name of the directory in which a file is stored.
-Square brackets ([]) or angle brackets ( $>$ ) are used to delimit directories.
-Does not apply to files stored on magnetic tape.
 File name The name of the file.
 File type Identifies the structure or the type of the file.
 Version The version number of the file.
-Versions are identified by a decimal number, which is incremented by 1 each time a new version of the file is created.
+Versions are identified by a decimal integer number, which is incremented by 1 each time a new version of the file is created.
 The system automatically assigns a version number unless you specify one.